aidos-lab/magnipy/README.md

 - Computing **magnitude functions** across varying distance scales
 - Calculating **MagArea**, the area under a magnitude function, a multi-scale measure of the **intrinsic diversity** of a dataset
 - Calculating **MagDiff**, the area between magnitude functions, to measure the **difference in diversity** between datasets

+### `Graphipy`: For in-depth magnitude computations on a single metric graph.

+The functionalities of `Graphipy` for an individual metric graph include:
+- Calculating the magnitude of a `networkx` graph by computing magnitude seperately for each disconnected subgraph
+- Computing the metric based of features (attributes), graph structure (structure), or both features and graph structure (full).
+- Other functionalities similar to `Magnipy`

 ## ⚙️ Dependencies